-I am also a PhD candidate, Department of Philosophy, University at Albany, State University of New York, set to graduate this December (2013).
+I am a recent PhD graduate, Department of Philosophy, University at Albany, State University of New York.

 My research focus is at the intersection of philosophy of science and philosophy of mind.
 In particular, I am interested in how presumptions about the nature of explanation affect arguments for an explanatory gap.
 Post graduation, I hope to continue in both areas, broadening to issues of causation more broadly and of how beliefs about qualia might be affecting discussions of conscious experience.